josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/static_typing.md

     body.label.text = name  # Produces UNSAFE_PROPERTY_ACCESS warning.
 ```

-This piece of code produces an UNSAFE_PROPERTY_ACCESS warning because
+This piece of code produces an `UNSAFE_PROPERTY_ACCESS` warning because
-label is not defined in Node2D.
+`label` is not defined in `Node2D`.
 To solve this, we could first check if the
-label property exist and cast it to type Label before settings its text
+`label` property exist and cast it to type `Label` before settings its text
 property like so:

 ```